rjo-uk/satellite-configuration/README.md

 >  satellite_validate_certs: false

-If the server from where you will run the playbook can securely connect to the Satellite server over https, this can be set to true.
+If the server from where you will run the playbook can securely connect to the Satellite server over https, this can be set to `true`.
 If the server has a self-signed certificate, you will likely want this to be to `false`.

 > satellite_username: admin